Deep Learning

 Technique to find out which activation should we use:-

--->For Binary Classification problem in the hidden layer always prefer to use ReLU activation function & in the output layer use sigmoid activation function.
-Categorical Cross Entropy is the Loss Function applied here
+--> For Binary Classification problem, in the hidden layers always prefer to use ReLU activation function and in the output layer use Sigmoid activation function.

--->In the case of convergence is not happening with the help of ReLU use Pre ReLU or ELU.
-But for the output layer in Binary Classification always use sigmoid activation function only.
-Binary Cross Entropy is the Loss Function applied here,
+--> In case convergence is not happening with ReLU, use Leaky ReLU / PReLU / ELU in the hidden layers.
+But for the output layer in Binary Classification, always use Sigmoid activation function only.

 Loss Function and cost function: -

-Regression loss functions are: -
+Regression loss functions are:-

 1)MSE(Mean Squared error):-